comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 # Notes on TLCL Introduction and Ch 1-6

+{% include tip.html content=" **Reading vs. Doing**
+When you do the reading for this class, **don't just read!** **Do the commands discussed.** Play with them, break them, try different options, explore, etc. Reading about using the command line or programming without practicing it will not teach you much!" %}

 ## Introduction

 * p. xvii: This is one of my favorite quotes: